Louis-Etienne Lorenzo

 Research interests

-[1] The study of synaptic mechanisms in the sensory spinal cord and their plasticity in pathological conditions in experimental models of chronic pain and autism.
-We have recently shown that promoting neuronal chloride extrusion can rescue and even amplify benzodiazepine site-ligand mediated analgesia (Lorenzo et al., Nature Commun.
+[1] The study of synaptic mechanisms in the sensory spinal cord and their plasticity under pathological conditions in experimental models of chronic pain and autism.
+We have recently shown that promoting neuronal chloride extrusion can rescue and even enhance benzodiazepine site-ligand mediated analgesia (Lorenzo et al., Nature Commun.
 2020).
-This recent advance in benzodiazepine actions occurs via pharmacological actions on both α2/α3GABAA receptor subtypes and KCC2 (a potassium chloride co-transporter maintaining the neuronal resting potential).
-This discovery, by combining lower dose of benzodiazepine with a potassium/chloride transport enhancer could change the way of dosing and administering benzodiazepines in the future by lowering their effective doses and enlasting their actions.
-It can even make high benzodiazepine doses more effective.
-These results constitute an advance in understanding the actions and limitations of benzodiazepines and represent an important upgrade of their therapeutic action in animals and maybe in humans in the future:
+This recent advance in benzodiazepine action occurs via pharmacological actions on both α2/α3GABAA receptor subtypes and KCC2 (a potassium chloride cotransporter that maintains neuronal resting potential).
+This discovery, by combining a lower dose of benzodiazepine with a potassium/chloride transport enhancer, could change the way benzodiazepines are dosed and administered in the future by lowering their effective doses and prolonging their effects.
+It may even make high doses of benzodiazepines more effective.
+These results represent an advance in the understanding of the actions and limitations of benzodiazepines and represent an important improvement in their therapeutic action in animals and perhaps in humans in the future…

 Next generations of benzodiazepines: new openings and opportunities?